j450h1/calendar-notes/Flask/Flask_Learning_Path.md

 ### Flask Learning Path

 Flask is an python microframework for web development.
-Check out this [intro].
+Check out this [Intro].
 There are a handful of basic concepts you need to master:

 * **Creating a app**: Creating an app is as easy as the following 7 lines of code